Today we are talking about how work can be much more fun after financial independence.

 Note the transformation in energy levels between the depressed consumer at the start of the film and the same guy once he regains his mojo.

-Our heroine seems to sense potential in our hero, despite his somewhat embarrassing and needy behaviour in the lift earlier.
+Our heroine seems to sense potential in our hero, despite his somewhat embarrassing behaviour in the lift earlier.
 So at 2.05 she sends our man off into the boardroom where he meets a mysterious yet charismatic guru figure and his band of followers (2.11).

 This is clearly a metaphor for the world of financial independence in general and Mr Money Mustache in particular.
 Think about it….the cult-like guru preaching against always taking the easy route, the quasi-religous fervour, the loyal followers…it’s all there.